-When it comes to choosing the right vaporizer you should consider your needs, does it need to be portable and discreet?
-Then you should look at something like the Pax 3 or a new vape called the Davinci Miqro.
+When it comes to choosing the right vaporizer you should consider your lifestyle needs, for example does it need to be portable and discreet?
+Then you should look at something like the Pax 3 or a new vape called the Davinci.
 However if you need a vaporizer that is portable but can go to low temperatures then the Arizer Air may be a better choice for you.
 Visit our reviews section to see what Weed Mama recommends

 Battery: One of the most important features to a good vaporizer is the battery.
 A removable battery means you can replace it easily if it fails, however if the unit has a good warranty on the battery then you can get it replaced if it fails within the time of the warranty.

 Grind flowers to a medium/fine grind.
 You don't want it too fine as you can inhale particles however you want it fine enough that it bakes evenly. *Check the recommended grind for your unit.

 Fill the bowl until it's a cm or so from the top edge and tap it down lightly.
 Some vaporizers require you to tap it down quite a bit and others you want to loosely pack the bowl.
 Usually when you buy the unit, it will tell you how to pack the bowl.

 Set the vaporizer to the desired temperature- once it's heated, wait 30 seconds before you inhale (get better vapor if you wait).
 Then inhale for a count of 5.
 Repeat as needed.

 Weed Mama Tip: